intrahealth/client-registry-docs/docs/index.md

 # Welcome

-*Thank you for taking an interest in the Open Client Registry!
+*Thank you for taking an interest in the Open Client Registry (OpenCR)!
 This is a community project and meant for others to adopt to their use cases as they wish.*

 To the left you'll see the Table of Contents for the documentation.
 On the right are the sections of each page.